josephjaniga/ino/README.md

 A CLI wrapper written in NodeJS for the `arduino-cli` go application, with the intention of making the CLI easier to use.

+ Sometimes uploading a sketch to an Arduino Board will change how the system recognizes the Device.
+This can cause COM ports to change based on how the new device drivers may have installed it.
+This would normally cause you to lose the board on the device list, and have to go fish from the list to identify its new ports.  `ino` will keep the devices unique identifier and do all of that work for you.
+Just activate the board you want to work with and go about your business.
+Need to change the usb port you are using?
+Going to install a sketch to a HID device that will make the system recognize it as a Mouse?
+Keyboard?
+Joystick?
+Don't worry about it.

 ## Features

 * Select a board to "activate" it, and the remaining commands will use that board.
-* Will identify the board by its unique ID, if ports change it will identify where the board is and work with it.
+* Will identify the board by its unique ID, if ports change it will identify where the board is and work with it transparent to you.

 ## Requirements